pragma-/pbot/doc/VirtualMachine.md

 If you see the above, everything's set up.
 Otherwise, consult your operating system manual or KVM manual to install and load KVM.

+If you do not have the `kvm-ok` command, you can `ls /dev/kvm` to ensure the KVM device exists.

 #### libvirt and QEMU
 If using libvirt, ensure it is installed and ready.